Anees-Ur-Rehman2178/votting-app-Node.js/README.md

 ------ What I learned through this ------

 Backend Setup: Configuring and managing server-side logic and APIs with Node.js and Express.js.
-Database Handling: Effective use of MongoDB for data storage, managing user and candidate data.
+Database Handling: Effective use of MongoDB for data storage, and managing user and candidate data.
 Frontend Integration: Building a dynamic UI with React, connecting it with the backend for real-time data updates.
 Security Implementation: Developing secure authentication mechanisms using JWTs to ensure that each vote is verified and to maintain secure user sessions.